21nroy70/Airline-Delay-Prediction-XgBoost-Level-Hard-Difficulty-MSML610/README.md

-# Airline-Delay-Prediction — XGBoost (Hard) · MSML 610
+# Airline-Delay-Prediction — XGBoost (Hard) Finer Details

 Predicting US airline **arrival delays** using gradient-boosted trees on merged **flights + weather** data.
 I built a full pipeline (ETL → features → training → Bayesian tuning → model comparison → app) and I’m checking this into the repo with **artifacts included** so you can run and evaluate everything **without re-training for hours**.